 The development of this project was awarded by competitive tender to Schuster Consulting Group and its team of subject matter experts operating in the areas of project management, international conformity assessment, international animal welfare, IT systems, governance and supply chains.

 Schuster Consulting Group undertook the development project within the required timeframe and successfully delivered the Livestock Global Assurance Program (LGAP) to the livestock exporter and red meat producer industries in April 2016.
+As a result, LGAP became known as the ‘regulatory enabler’ of the Exporter Supply Chain Assurance System (ESCAS) and the project secured $8.3m Federal Government funding for implementation.

 Governance and guidance